 Areas of expertise

-I teach courses from BA level to PhD level, and I am currently responsible for MA studies, MA seminar, and supervising MA students together with Professor Marja Jalava.
-I am also part of the supervisor team for doctoral studies together with the professors.
-In addition to supervising, I co-ordinate the research seminar of the Department, and I have been leading the research group Gender, Textuality and Writing together with Kirsi Tuohela since 2009.
-In connection to SELMA and the research project Seekers of the New, I arrange special courses and organise seminars and events.
+I teach courses from BA level to PhD level, and I am currently responsible for MA studies, MA seminar, and supervising MA students.
+I am also part of the supervisor team for doctoral studies together with the professors, and supervise PhD-students in the field of cultural history, both at the University of Turku and in Tampere.
+I have been leading the research group Gender, Textuality and Writing together with Kirsi Tuohela since 2009.
+In connection to SELMA I arrange special courses and organise seminars and events.

 My research is focused on the cultural history of the

 19th and 20th centuries, gender history, history of writing and literature,